Broncos, Wilson edge Niners, Garoppolo 11-10 in prime time

+“We’re still learning each other as a whole new system,” Wilson said after the Broncos grinded out an 11-10 win over the San Francisco 49ers on Sunday night.
+“There’s so much greatness in store, and I can’t wait for it.

+“But just watching our defense battle, battle, battle … everyone believed in each other and that’s what football is all about.”

-DENVER (AP) — Melvin Gordon atoned for two fumbles with a late 1-yard touchdown run and safety Kareem Jackson recovered Jeff Wilson Jr.’s fumble with 1:05 left to preserve the Denver Broncos’ 11-10 win over the San Francisco 49ers on Sunday night.
+The Broncos are 2-1 atop the topsy-turvy AFC West after Melvin Gordon atoned for two fumbles with a late 1-yard touchdown run and safety Kareem Jackson recovered Jeff Wilson Jr.’s fumble with 1:05 left to preserve the hard-fought win.

+Denver’s defense, which has allowed just 36 points through three games, sacked Jimmy Garoppolo four times and forced three turnovers in sending the 49ers to 1-2.

+“That’s a Super Bowl caliber football team on the other side,” said Russell Wilson, who improved to 17-4 against San Francisco and 9-2 against Kyle Shanahan.

-Russell Wilson and the Broncos (2-1) won despite going three-and-out nine times.
-Their only sustained drive was a 12-play, 80-yarder that included a 12-yard scramble by Wilson.
+The Broncos’ only sustained drive was a 12-play, 80-yarder that included a 12-yard scramble by Wilson and a 19-yard dart to Courtland Sutton at the San Francisco 5.

+“Really, in the fourth quarter I had to move my legs,” said Wilson, who didn’t show much of his mobility in the first two weeks with his new team.

-Gordon capped it with a 1-yard run with 4:10 remaining, but Wilson’s 2-point pass was batted down, leaving the Broncos clinging to a one-point lead.
+After Gordon scored with 4:10 remaining, Wilson’s 2-point pass was batted down, leaving the Broncos clinging to a one-point lead.

-Jimmy Garoppolo, in his first start for the injured Trey Lance, who broke an ankle in Week 2, drove the 49ers (1-2) to midfield but his pass to Deebo Samuel was tipped by Jackson and intercepted by linebacker Jonas Griffith at the Denver 42 just before the 2-minute warning.
+Garoppolo, in his first start for the injured Trey Lance, who broke an ankle in Week 2, drove the 49ers to midfield but his pass to Deebo Samuel was tipped by Jackson and intercepted by linebacker Jonas Griffith at the Denver 42 just before the 2-minute warning.

-The Broncos went three-and-out again and the Niners got the ball back at their 15 with 1:42 remaining after punt returner Ray-Ray McCloud recovered his own muffed punt.
+The Broncos went three-and-out again and the Niners got the ball back at their 15 with 1:42 remaining after Ray-Ray McCloud recovered his own muffed punt.

 Bradley Chubb sacked Garoppolo for a 12-yard loss to the San Francisco 3.
 Then, Jeff Wilson hauled in the pass and coughed up the football on a hit from P.J.
 Locke.
 Jackson scooped up the loose ball with 65 seconds left at the 49ers’ 24.